Set restrictions on platform, IP address, timeout and login attempts that apply to all your users.

 When updating this setting, changes only apply to newly created shares - existing shares adhere to the setting which was applied when the share was created.

-The figure set here is also the number of days a share is extended by when an expiry date is extended.
+Note that the figure set here is also the number of days a share is extended by when an expiry date is extended.

 Was this article useful?